ahabbas1/Data-Wrangling-Project/Notebooks/README.md

 4. **Final Output**: The cleaned data and analysis results are stored in the `cleaned/` folder.

 ## Jupyter Notebooks
-- `notebooks/data_wrangling.ipynb`: This notebook contains the data wrangling process, from loading the raw data to cleaning and preparing the data for analysis.
+- `code/Group Project.ipynb`: This notebook contains the data wrangling process, from loading the raw data to cleaning and preparing the data for analysis.